secanoid2/HTTPS-ALWAYS/README.md

 ***As such, it is not necessarily updated and should be used at your own risk.***

+Disable the extension temporarily to bypass a blocked HTTP page/request.

 HTTP Blocker Extension: HTTPS-Only Browsing
 Overview
 The Blocker Extension enhances your browsing security by enforcing HTTPS-only connections.
 This extension utilizes the DeclarativeNetRequest API to block all HTTP requests, ensuring a safer online experience.